 - You have selected the correct season for the year Eg: Winter or Summer mode.
-The fan will run the opposite direction for the different seasons.
+The fan will run in the opposite direction for the different seasons.

 Replacing a ceiling fan switch is a simple process that should take no more than 1/2 hour.
-They look complicated because there is often 3 extra wires for the speed controller.
+They look complicated because there are often 3 extra wires for the speed controller.
 These should already be wired up into their correct position,

 It is a good idea to take a picture of the old circuit for reference.
 Remember to always isolate your circuit and prove it with a multimeter.
 Non-contact power test pens are really handy items for your toolbox.
 Every handyman and electrician should have one.

 If you have any questions let me know in the comments below.

 I am a qualified Industrial Electrician for the past 20 years and I love to share my knowledge on home repair jobs.

 I love fast toys like Motorcycles, Cars, Jetskis, and Boats so writing about them is easy.